KDE/kronometer/README.md

 Changelog
 ---------
+v0.5.0
+* Now you can choose also the time format for lap times
+* Font settings for timer display font
+* Fixed general settings appereance, with a scrollable layout

 v0.4.0
 * Initial implementantation of Kronometer settings dialog (Settings -> Configure Kronometer)
 * Stopwatch time format settings: show or not show hours/minutes/seconds/tenths/hundredths/milliseconds
-* Now you can resize time label and lap times table without resize the application window.
+* Now you can resize time label and lap times table without resize the application window

 v0.3.0
 * Lap recording feature